Burnished by Starbucks, upstart Square battles payment giants

 Meanwhile, Square is hoping that as more and more shoppers download its consumer-facing Square Wallet app, they will begin using it not only as their main means of paying for goods, but also as a tool for finding nearby businesses and special deals, and eventually eliminating physical credit cards altogether.

-In the case of the Starbucks tie-up, tellingly, Square actually does not play a part in the behind-the-scenes payment processing itself.
-Rather, it lets users order and pay for drinks on their smartphone before they arrive at the store with the payments themselves running through Starbucks' existing system.
+In the case of the Starbucks tie-up, tellingly, Square is registered as the "agent of record" that processes Starbucks' credit and debit card transactions, but the nuts-and-bolts of fetching and depositing money in every sale is actually handled by its partner, Chase Paymentech.

-For Square, the Starbucks partnership was about encouraging consumers to download its app.
+For Square, the Starbucks partnership was about encouraging consumers to download its app, which lets users order and pay for drinks on their smartphone.

 PAYPAL SUITS UP